 There have been multiple vigilantes to use the name Manhunter in the DC Comics Universe.
 But the one who stands out is Kate Spencer, the latest inheritor of the title.
 You think it's hard being a federal prosecutor?
 Kate is one in a world full of superheroes and villains.
 Eventually, she gets sick of seeing criminals get off due to technicalities.
 Stealing a collection of high-tech weapons from evidence lock-up, she becomes the vigilante Manhunter, taking down villains she wasn't able to send to jail.
 But it's not as easy as Kate might've hoped.
 She's forced to reconsider her life and her stance on the law, plus she now has to juggle her life between her job, her vigilante activities, and being a good mom to her son while dealing with her judgmental ex-husband. <p>A lot of today's films and TV like to approach superheroes with a post-modern lens, grounding it more in conventional reality.
 Manhunter definitely appeals to that style.
 She wields advance weaponry, yes, but she's not a scientist or an engineer and so she's forced to recruit help when repairs are needed.
 She's able to take down super-villains, but gets frustrated when she's in the mood for a smoke and can't find a lighter in her apartment.
 And since she doesn't have a cave to hide all her cool stuff, she risks her son finding her superhero gear hanging in the closet when she's not looking.
 But it's not all jokes.
 Kate is a serious, introspective woman driven by a deep desire for justice. <p>With all the movies and TV shows that pop up each year about lawyers, can't one of them be a superhero, too?

 Carol Danvers grew up tough.
 Dismissed by a father who had little faith in the achievements of women, Carol joined the Air Force and later ran security at a NASA facility.
 There, she met Captain Mar-Vell, an alien warrior of the Kree Empire.
 "Captain Marvel" and Carol shared many adventures together and then an encounter with alien technology wound up giving her powers.
 With incredible strength, resistance to injury, flight, and the ability to manipulate light and deliver devastating energy blasts, Carol became Ms. Marvel.
 Since then, she's been a formidable hero, combining super-powers with military training and operating by a code of ethics that is harsher than many other costumed crime-fighters.
-She's been a hero both on Earth and in the outer reaches of space and has worked alongside both the X-Men and the Avengers. <p>Not all women heroes are martial artists or spies.
+She's been a hero both on Earth and in the outer reaches of space and has worked alongside both the X-Men and the Avengers.
+She even wound up inheriting the title of Captain Marvel, and has direct connections to virtually everyone in the Marvel Cinematic Universe - she's even joining the Guardians of the Galaxy in comics for new adventures in 2014. <p>Not all women heroes are martial artists or spies.
 Carol Danvers is someone who can give Superman a good fight and that's a kind of lady even the X-Men films really haven't shown (other than Dark Phoenix, but that movie stunk, let's face it).
 Imagine if Ellen Ripley or Starbuck had super-powers.
 This film would be that kind of cool.
 You wouldn't even have to spend any time showing Captain Mar-Vell in the beginning of the flick.
-You could introduce Carol as already operating as Ms. Marvel and have her explain briefly to a friend how she got this way.
-Then Mar-Vell could show up in a prequel (Hollywood loves prequels). <p>But while we're at it, can we just call her Captain Marvel now instead of Ms. Marvel?
-She's outlived Mar-Vell by a couple decades now.
-No one else in the Marvel Universe is using that title and she's earned it.
+You could introduce Carol as already operating as Captain Marvel and have her explain briefly to a friend how she got this way.
+Then Mar-Vell could show up in a prequel (Hollywood loves prequels).